 Our 7th Tradition states "Every NA group ought to be fully self-supporting, declining outside contributions."
-Your donations support this website.

 Following each statement is a brief explanation of the way the statement relates to our program.
 It is meant to be an expression of the fundamental principles and concepts of Narcotics Anonymous.
 This pamphlet draws on the experience of one member who has been active in N.A. for many years.
 The inspiration regarding our symbol occurred early in the morning of April 23rd, 1988 and most of the basic statements presented in the sections entitles "Concepts of Service" and "Spiritual Tenets" were written later that day during an airplane flight to N.A.'s World Service Conference.
 The piece was developed and completed over the following 7 weeks.
 It was submitted to the W.L.C. and subsequently placed in the "Return to Originator" category of material without further work being done on it.

 The two items below have never been formally approved by the Fellowship.
 The Sponsor/Sponsee Step Worksheets, reputed to have been originally written by Jimmy Kinnon, have been passed down and updated by many sponsors to guide their sponsees through the Steps.

 Back To The Basic was written by a woman from Fredericksburg, VA.
 Although Greg Pierce has often been credited with writing it, the actual author was his grandsponsee, Antoinette B.